-- 2.2.1 A Director must not- - 2.2.1.1 be disqualified under section 59(1) of the Financial Services Act 2013 or section 68(1) of the Islamic Financial Services Act 2013, and must have been assessed by the Nominating Committee to have complied with the fit and proper requirements. - 2.2.1.2 have competing time commitments that impair his ability to discharge his duties effectively.
-For this purpose, a director shall not have external professional commitments exceeding the maximum number considered acceptable by the Board or as specified in any policy issued by the Board, commensurate with the responsibilities placed on the Director, as well as the nature, scale and complexity of the Company's operations. - 2.2.1.3 be an active politician. - 2.2.2 Where a firm has been appointed as the external auditor of the Company, any of its officers directly involved in the engagement and any partner of the firm must not serve or be appointed as a Director of the Company until at least two (2) years after- - 2.2.2.1 he ceases to be an officer or partner of that firm; or - 2.2.2.2 the firm last served as an auditor of the Company. - 2.2.3 Each Director must be assessed against the minimum requirements at least annually, and as and when the Board becomes aware of information that may materially compromise the Director's fitness and propriety, or any circumstance that suggest that the Director is ineffective, errant or otherwise unsuited to carry out his responsibilities. - 2.2.3 A Director must immediately disclose to the Board any circumstance that may affect his ability to meet the minimum requirements.
+2.2.1 A Director must not:

+- 2.2.1.1 be disqualified under section 59(1) of the Financial Services Act or section 68(1) of the Islamic Financial Services Act, and must have been assessed by the Board Nomination Committee to have complied with the fit and proper requirements. - 2.2.1.2 have competing time commitments that impair his ability to discharge his duties effectively.
+The Board must maintain a policy on the maximum number of external professional commitments that a Director may have, commensurate with the responsibilities placed on the Director, as well as the nature, scale and complexity of the Company's operations. - 2.2.1.3 be an active politician. - 2.2.2 Where a firm has been appointed as the external auditor of the Company, any of its officers directly involved in the engagement and any partner of the firm must not serve or be appointed as a Director of the Company until at least two (2) years after:

+- 2.2.2.1 he ceases to be an officer or partner of that firm; or - 2.2.2.2 the firm last served as an auditor of the Company. - 2.2.3 Each Director must be assessed against the minimum requirements at least annually, and as and when the Board becomes aware of information that may materially compromise the Director's fitness and propriety, or any circumstance that suggests that the Director is ineffective, errant or otherwise unsuited to carry out his responsibilities.
+A Director must immediately disclose to the Board any circumstance that may affect his ability to meet the minimum requirements.